-For our final excursion whilst in Iceland we attempted to watch the aurora borealis – perhaps better known as “the northern lights”.
+For our final excursion whilst in Iceland, we attempted to watch the aurora borealis – perhaps better known as “the northern lights”.
 Arguably one of the most impressive natural wonders of the world.
 However, they are also one of the most unpredictable phenomena’s.
-Though there are nightly aurora forecasts, despite a high predication, you may not even see a whisper of light activity.
+Though there are nightly aurora forecasts, despite a high prediction, you may not even see a whisper of light activity.
 A few nights prior to our trip we checked the forecast, reassuringly it said there was a high chance of the northern lights making an appearance for us.
 Even so, it was still not a guarantee we wouldn’t waste an entire evening sat in darkness on a coach.

-Unlike our whale watching and blue lagoon departures, this one was surprisingly smooth… We were actually remembered this time on the pick up route, and we set off relatively on time.
+Unlike our whale watching and blue lagoon departures, this one was surprisingly smooth… We were actually remembered this time on the pickup route, and we set off relatively on time.
 After a few days in Iceland, I don’t think time here is definitive or something strictly followed.
-Instead it’s a rough guideline.
+Instead, it’s a rough guideline.
 A time to “aim” for.
 If it’s not met then no worries, it’ll just happen a bit later than estimated…

 We booked the “basis” northern lights tour, as opposed to the luxury pass available (obviously for double the price of our standard tickets).
 As we boarded our coach for the night, the “luxury carriage” was positioned right beside us.
 Already, there were a few noticeable differences from our trip in comparison to the big spenders all but 10 meters away.

 - Whilst they had leather, we had the classic coach fabric seating, with a jazzy print that looked like it hit its prime during the mid 80’s

 - Reclining chairs?
 Sure!
 But only if you’re willing to spend an extra €40 for them.